tradle/cloudpal/README.md

 ### Premium features

 - **No snooping by the websites**.
 By default, the websites you visit will see the same IP address that they would see when you are not using our solution.
 We offer an option of a temporary IP address that they will see instead.
 Gives you that extra protection.
 - **Block ads in apps and browser**.
-Add do a full surveilance on us.
-This option will blocs many of the ads for all of your devices, without you needeing to do anything.
-No more installing browser extensions, ad blockers, etc. We feel bad about advertisement supported services, but perhaps their time is over.
+We are all well aware now that Google, Facebook and other ad-based businesses have created a system of total surveilance on us.
+This option will block many of the ads for all of your devices, without you needeing to do anything.
+No more installing browser extensions, ad blockers, etc. We feel bad about advertisement supported services, but perhaps their time is coming to a close.
 Personal Cloud offers alternative apps that never take your data.
 - **Pay with cryptocurrnecy** to avoid giving us your name and card when signing up.
 - **Firewall** your devices may already have some protection from hackers.
 But you may want more control and this will give you that extra peace of mind, protecting all your connected devices at once.
 - IPv6 vs IPv4

 ### Not supported
-This solution is built of privacy.
+This solution is built for privacy.
 If you're doing it to mask potentially illegal activity, don't - you will get in trouble.
 This may include:

-- Torrenting of movies and other copyrighted materials
+- This is not for torrenting of movies and other copyrighted materials
-- Geolocation switching to watch Netflix shows which are not available in your home country
+- This is not for location switching to watch Netflix shows not available in your home country

 It is also important to understand the limitations on our ability to protect your privacy:

 - **Defence from us**.
 We do not have an ability to access your data, secret keys or network activity.
 But as we accept payments from you, we may know who you are, if you use the credit card payment mechanism.
 If you do not want that, pay us please with cryptocurrency if your jurisdiction allows it.
 - **Defence from the landlord**.
-With our solution the capability of the vendor, that is us, to know what your are doing is removed as you operate on your own Virtual PC.
-The capability of the Data Center is significantly reduced.
+There are two companies you need to watch out for.
+Your VPN provider, that is us, and the Data Center.
+We can't know what you are doing, as you operate your own Virtual PC, and only you have access to it.
+As to the Data Center, you are fairly well isolated by running in your own VM.
+But this is not an absolute protection.
 What remains is:
-    - an ability for the Data Center to take the operating memory snapshot of your personal virtual machine and try to deduce some information from it.
+    - The Data Center can take your VM's operating memory snapshotand try to deduce some information from it.
 Note that all cloud providers have this capability.
 Yet, the solution for this is coming - encrypted memory for virtual machines will be possible in about a year.
 Note that this relates only to data in RAM, while the data kept in storage are always encrypted.
     - you will have an ability to choose the Data Center in which your Virtual PC will run.
     - your home router or your mobile on a cell phone network will reveal their network IP address to the Data Center's network.
 This is standard with the IP protocol used by the Internet.
 This does not reveal any transmitted data, just the source IP address (e.g. router) and the destination IP which is the address of your virtual machine.
 You can't hide the destination, but if you want to hide your source IP address, your need to look for Tor or other similar solutions.
 - **Government agency** may compel the Data Center to perform the above actions, using the due process or covertly.